-After we receive your Free Application for Federal Student Aid (FAFSA) information from the federal processor, we may need additional documentation from you to verify your eligibility, income, household, veterans education benefits or dependency status.
+After we receive your Free Application for Federal Student Aid (FAFSA) information from the federal processor, we may need additional documentation from you to verify your eligibility, income, household, Veterans Affairs education benefits or dependency status.
 We may also collect documentation for a quality assurance study.
-If we need additional information from you, you will be notified via your WMU email.
+If we need additional information, you will be notified via your WMU email.
 Be sure you accurately answer every question, and if something doesn’t apply to you, simply put “N/A” or “0” as the answer.

 Once we receive your FAFSA and any requested additional application documents, we will determine your eligibility for financial aid programs.
 Any discrepancies will be corrected on your FAFSA and you will receive a revised Student Aid Report (for 2023-24) or FAFSA Submission Summary (for 2024-25).
-If you have been awarded aid, you will receive a revised award letter via email if the updated information affects your award eligibility.
+If you have been offered aid, you will receive a revised offer letter via email if the updated information affects your offer eligibility.

 Federal agency verification

 Some of the information on your FAFSA will be checked with federal agencies to determine if your application meets the basic student eligibility criteria.
 You may need to submit additional application documents to verify:

 - Social Security number and citizenship status with the Social Security Administration.

 - Selective Service registration with the Selective Service System.

 - Eligible noncitizen status with the U.S. Department of Homeland Security.